compusom/repotingweb/README.md

 3. To generate a static build:
    `npm run build`
    The compiled files will be in the `dist/` folder.
-Open `dist/index.html` in your browser to view the app without a server.
+Open `dist/index.html` directly in your browser to view the app without a server.
+   If you accidentally open `index.html` from the project root, it will redirect you to the built file after running the build step.

    `npm run preview`